"Dying is easy. Comedy is hard."

 - Joanna Lumley was famous for playing dramatic roles until she played the outrageous Patsy in Absolutely Fabulous.
 She commented that her fan mail went from retired colonels telling her she was the perfect English Rose to drag queens asking her where she got her clothes.

-- John C. Reilly was mostly known for serious roles before he got mixed up with Will Ferrell (Talladega Nights: The Ballad of Ricky Bobby and Step Brothers) and Judd Apatow (Walk Hard).
-He had a recurring character on Tim And Eric Awesome Show Great Job and now has his own spin-off called Check It Out With Dr Steve Brule.
+- John C. Reilly was mostly known for serious roles, but had a hard time getting lead roles due to his unconventional looks.
+Then he got mixed up with Will Ferrell (Talladega Nights: The Ballad of Ricky Bobby and Step Brothers) and Judd Apatow (Walk Hard) and experienced a career jolt as a successful comedic actor.

 - Kitty Carlisle made her career as an operetta soprano (she was the female romantic lead in A Night at the Opera), but lasted longest as a panelist on the Game Show To Tell the Truth.